FriederikeBock/ALICEPCGtutorial/Afterburners/neutralPionAndEtaAna.md

 ## [**_CorrectSignalV2.C_**](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware/tree/master/TaskV1/CorrectSignalV2.C)

-* applies the raw yields to all the corrections they need \(the input for this macro is the output from the _ExtractSignalV2.C_ and _AnalyseDCATestV1.C_\).
+* applies the raw yields to all the corrections they need \(the input for this macro is the output from the _ExtractSignalV2.C_ and _AnalyseDCADist.C_\).
 Also in this a .root file and plots are produced

 ## Secondary Corrections for the neutral pion reconstruction